The Reasons Why (album)

 The Reasons Why is the fourth studio album by the Canadian country music singer Michelle Wright.
 It was released in Canada on September 1, 1994, on Arista Nashville.

 "Try Getting Over You" was later recorded by Daron Norwood on his 1995 album Ready, Willing and Able.
 "Safe in the Arms of Love" was later released as a single by Martina McBride from her 1995 album Wild Angels.

+By March 1995, the album was approaching 100,000 sales.